 - Global Phone Web API the(new feature)

 Now that we’ve seen how Jira and Confluence interact with each other.
 Let’s move on and discuss some of the more practical impacts of integration.

 Confluence Jira integration will create a better synergy between them.
 Thus, link Jira to Confluence by creating direct links.
 In addition, the plugin will offer convenient navigation between individual Confluence pages and Jira screens using the sidebar shortcuts.

-How is a direct link Jira to Confluence helping?
+How is a direct link between Jira to Confluence helping?

 Well, if you are wondering how we got to this conclusion.
 It’s simple!
-Link Jira to Confluence, and you got yourself a merger between a developer’s world with, for example, a Marketing project manager.
+Link Jira to Confluence, and you get a merger between a developer’s world and, for example, a Marketing project manager.
 Thus, the Confluence Jira integrations are probably among the essential features to make a difference in an organization.

 Confluence Team Calendar

-One of the most commonly used features in collaboration software is the team calendars by far.
+One of the most commonly used features in collaboration software is team calendars.
 Easy to use yet very helpful, this feature is a lifesaving attribute that is a must-have for any team.
 Furthermore, the Confluence Team Calendar lets the team stay organized and check anybody involved in the project.
 The team calendar presents both individual appointments as well as team appointments.

-Moreover, the team calendars for Confluence give your team the chance to keep their schedules organized and connect your confluence team calendar to Jira.
+Moreover, the team calendars for Confluence allow your team to keep their schedules organized and connect your confluence team calendar to Jira.
 Thus, keeping your team up to date even with the development projects.

 Last, the team calendar in Confluence Cloud also comes with CalDAV server support.
-Meaning, you can integrate Confluence with:
+Meaning you can integrate Confluence with the following: